Updated on 2024-09-05 GMT+08:00

 AOM provides system-defined policies that can be directly used in IAM.
 You can also create custom policies to supplement system-defined policies for more refined access control.
 Operations supported by policies are specific to APIs.
 The following are common concepts related to policies:

-• Permissions: Defined by actions in custom policies.
+• Permissions: actions defined in custom policies.

 • APIs: REST APIs that can be called by a user who has been granted specific permissions.

-• Actions: specific operations that are allowed or denied in a custom policy
+• Actions: specific operations that are allowed or denied in a custom policy.

 AOM supports the following actions that can be defined in custom policies: